peakhunt/canvas-gauges/README.md

 - survived 3 day regression test with 100ms update interval
 - the test was performed using electron but I'm pretty sure it's same as google chrome
 - for the rest, I'll be testing when I have enough time to do that

+The list of changes made to the original source is as follows
+- save/restore hell workaround.
+I really don't wanna change all the save/restore hell in the original.
+So a simple trick was added.
+- change the order of closePath().
+I don't know exactly why but the wrong order was causing resource leak in chrome.
+- animation.frame = null code.
+The missing code is causing update skipping.
+- animation cancel logic.
+I really don't understand the original animation cancel logic when new update comes while animation is in progress.
+You may chose not to adopt my change!

 # HTML Canvas Gauges v2.1